alleahsoleil/Applied_Machine_Learning/Feb_5th_Informal_Response.md

 model.fit(xs,ys,epochs=500)

   From examining the results of the model, the second, third, fourth, and sixth houses present good deals, with the house on Holly Point having the best deal on a 3-bedroom house, saving about $142K off the predicted estimated house value based on the current model.
 The New Point 5-bedroom, Victorian 4-bedroom, and New Point comfort 3-bedroom houses present only moderate deals, saving about $10K on average off their predicted estimated values.
 However, the Church 4-bedroom house at $399K ultimately presents the worst deal, with the model estimating its value at only $298K; this makes the house overpriced by over $100,000.

+### Using the updated predictions, determine whether the houses are listed at a fair or unfair deal

+From an analysis of the new model, the Church, New Point Comfort, and Moon houses are all bad deals, with the New Point comfort 5-bedroom shifting from being analyzed as a  moderate deal to becoming a bad one.
+However, the house on Holly Point, the Victorian, and New Point comfort remain good deals, with the New Point comfort taking the lead for best deal on a house.